apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 it will be displayed.
 If metadata is absent, one will be generated automatically.
 CAS configuration below dictates where metadata files/keys will be generated and stored.

-<div class="alert alert-info"><strong>Review Metadata</strong><p>Due to the way CAS handles the generation of metadata via external
-libraries, the generated metadata MUST be reviewed and massaged slightly to match the CAS configuration and to account for endpoints and bindings that may be of interest to the deployment, such as ECP.
-All other elements MUST be removed.</p></div>

 Here is a generated metadata file as an example:

 ```xml